w3f/w3f-education/docs/Rust/section6/traits.md

 ## Trait Parameters & Bounds

 A common use of traits is their use as **bounds** in functions, which can then be used to define **parameters** that abide by these bounds.
-With generics, this becomes very possible and produces very reusable code:
+With generics, this becomes possible and produces very reusable code:

 :::info